(Un)Ethical Futures: Utopia, Dystopia and Science Fiction

 13–14 December 2017

-Registrations will open in late September 2017.
-Registration fees will be charged in order to cover some conference expenses, such as catering, although the support of the Monash Warwick Alliance will allow us to keep these costs to a minimum.
-More information will be provided on this website soon.
+Registration fees were charged in order to cover some conference expenses, such as catering, although the support of the Monash Warwick Alliance has allowed us to keep these costs to a minimum.

 Zachary Kendal, Mia Goodwin, Aisling Smith, Evie Kendal, Joshua Bulleid